JacoboLansac/audits/solo/soar-review.md

 #### Proof of concept

-*The below proof of concept is only a draft, because the team decided to apply the recommended mitigation even before finishing the proof of concept.*
+*Consider the below proof of concept only a draft because the team decided to apply the recommended mitigation even before finishing the proof of concept.*

 **Initial assumptions:**
 - There are two liquidity pools with SOAR: